 However, these all stem from one underlying fear.
 That is, a fear of being in a place where help will not be available, or where you feel it may be difficult to escape to a safe place (usually to your home).

 When you are in a feared place you become very anxious and distressed and you have an intense desire to get out.
-The anxiety usually causes physical symptoms, such as:
+Read more about anxiety symptoms.

 You may even have a panic attack.